iuioiua/arubaos_cx_js/README.md

 precedence:

 1. If defined within the function or class initialisation
-2. If defined by its environmental variable
+2. If defined by its Environment variable
 3. Its default value

 The following are the parameters for `Client`.